ckan/ckanext-viewhelpers/README.md

 ### Filters

-When building a visualization, it's often useful to allow the user to filter the data shown, so she can focus on what's more important to her.
+When building a visualization, it's often useful to allow users to filter the data shown, so they can focus on what's more important to them.

 We defined a filtering scheme inspired on [OpenSpending](//openspending.org).
 First I'll explain how it works, and then I'll point you to examples where you